-Lucinda Riley is the top ten Sunday Times bestselling author of The Angel Tree, The Italian Girl and Hothouse Flower (also called The Orchid House).
+Lucinda Riley is the No.1 bestselling author of The Butterfly Room, The Olive Tree and Hothouse Flower (also called The Orchid House).
 Her Seven Sisters series is inspired by the Greek myth of the Pleiades, the seven daughters of Atlas and Pleione, who were said to have been turned into the star constellation of the same name.

 The series follows seven sisters, and begins as their adoptive father – the elusive billionaire they call Pa Salt – dies, they are each given a tantalising clue as to their past.
 Each book is the story of one of the sisters as they trace their origins all over the world in spellbinding tales of love and loss.

-The first book in the series is The Seven Sisters; followed by The Storm Sister which has been nominated for the prestigious Premio Bancarella literary prize in Italy, The Shadow Sister, The Pearl Sister and The Moon Sister, which is the latest release, with more books to follow.
+The first book in the series is The Seven Sisters; followed by The Storm Sister which has been nominated for the prestigious Premio Bancarella literary prize in Italy, The Shadow Sister, The Pearl Sister, The Moon Sister, and The Sun Sister, which is the latest release, with another book to follow.

 Here, Lucinda gives us an insight into writing the sixth book in the series, The Sun Sister.